maggie202506/cudy-docs-aibot/docs/user_guide/switch/tools.md

 <img src="https://cdn.jsdelivr.net/gh/cudytech-pr/User-Guide/docs/images/switch/firmware-upgrade.webp" alt="" width="1000px" style="border: 1px solid #eee;" />

-*- Select file*: Click to locate and upload the firmware file to be upgraded.
+- Select file: Click to locate and upload the firmware file to be upgraded.

-*- Apply*: Click to start the firmware upgrading process.
+- Apply: Click to start the firmware upgrading process.

 !!!
 Note
     - Do not power off during the process, otherwise the machine may be damaged.